sa-concept-refactoring/doc/main.typ

 Development work occurred on both Linux and Windows utilizing CLion with the Ninja build system.
 The language server features were tested using Visual Studio Code and the clangd extension.

+= Existing Language Server Features

+We did not find any specific language server features related to concepts.
+Some basics like symbol rename seem to work well though.

 = Ideas

 == Transformation of Concept Usage